TimurFilchenko/minievent/README.md

 events.emit("message", "Hello World");

-Event Listeners
+Adding Listeners

-Listeners can be added using the "on" method.
+Use the on method to subscribe to events.

-events.on("userLogin", (user) => {
+events.on("login", (user) => {
     console.log(user);
 });

-A listener can receive any number of arguments passed through the event.

-events.emit("userLogin", {
-    name: "Timur",
-    role: "developer"
-});

-One-Time Events
+One-Time Listeners

-The "once" method creates a listener that will be removed automatically after the first execution.
+Use the once method for listeners that should execute only one time.

 events.once("ready", () => {
-    console.log("Application started");
+    console.log("Ready");
 });

 Removing Listeners

-Specific listeners can be removed using the "off" method.

-function handler() {
-    console.log("Event fired");
-}

-events.on("click", handler);
+Use the off method to remove a listener.

-events.off("click", handler);
+events.off("login", handler);

 Clearing Events

-MiniEvent allows removing listeners from a specific event or clearing all registered events.

-Remove one event:
+Remove a specific event:

 events.clear("message");